 A medium-depth paint color, Benjamin Moore Saybrook Sage is a welcome breath of fresh air, as green-colored hues start to take center stage.
-Frequently used on kitchen cabinetry, built ins, and smaller areas like powder rooms, Saybrook Sage is a stunner of a color.
+Frequently used on kitchen cabinetry, built ins, and smaller areas like powder rooms, Saybrook Sage is olive hue that’s simply stunning.

 Thinking about using this color in your next paint project?
 Make sure it’s right for you with my expert review.